ErikMN/dnf_ui/README.md

 DNF UI is a package manager frontend, **NOT** an app store.

-It focuses on fast package search, package details, installed package inspection, explicit transaction review, and applying DNF package transactions through Polkit.
+It focuses on fast package search, package details, installed package inspection, repository management, explicit transaction review, and applying DNF package transactions through Polkit.

 DNF UI does **NOT** aim to manage Flatpaks, firmware updates, ratings, featured applications, or software-center discovery workflows.